Roasted Beets and Brussels Sprouts

 - Baked Brussels Sprouts and Cauliflower

 Looking for more roasted beet recipes?
-Try Roasted Beet Fries, one of our favorite beet side dishes!
+Try Roasted Beet Fries or Roasted Beets and Zucchini, two of our favorite beet side dishes!

 - 2 tablespoons olive oil